 Meet The Artist

-After studying Studio Art at Warren Wilson College, I pursued my MFA in Printmaking and Book Arts from The University of the Arts.
-I furthered my studies at Tyler School of Art in Philly, Books Works in Asheville, NC, and Maine Media Workshops + College in Camden, ME to name just a few.
+After studying Studio Art at Warren Wilson College, I earned my MFA in Printmaking and Book Arts from The University of the Arts.
+I have continued my studies at Tyler School of Art, Books Works, Maine Media, and Penumbra to name just a few.
 I have exhibited my work in galleries from the United States, to Spain, to South Korea.
-I have been helping others learn about the power of an artistic process since 2005 and taught both darkroom and digital photography at the Agnes Irwin School on Philadelphia’s Main Line.
+I have been helping others learn about the power of an artistic process since 2005 and taught both darkroom and digital photography at the Agnes Irwin School on Philadelphia’s Main Line until 2020.

 A little bit about me